Wild Onion Grass & Wild Garlic – Identification and Control

 A large dose of vinegar in the soil can kill wild onions and garlic.
 Also, if you boil a pot of water and apply it to the plant, this should kill it too – and all the surrounding grass that is exposed to the intense heat.

 Warning – there is one other look alike weed that is actually deadly.
 Death Camus looks very similar to wild onion in many ways.
 However, it doesn’t have that pungent smell that the wild garlic/onions have, and outside of that you need to wait until it blooms to make a positive ID.
 But fair warning – I take no responsibility for you consuming plants growing in the wild.
 You do so at your own risk.

 But back to the main question – are wild onions or wild garlic edible?
 Yes.
-Both are edible.
+Both are edible, and can be somewhat nutritious in minerals.
 For instance, you can use the stalks as a substitute for chives, or as a general seasoning.
 They are each quite similar to scalions.
 However, remember, both of these plants have very pungent garlic-y or onion-y smells.
 If the plant doesn’t have a strong smell, don’t eat it (never thought I would type that sentence).